Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-scripting-in-the-water-system.md

 ```

 ### Limitations
 [Masks](water-decals-and-masking-in-the-water-system.md) do not affect CPU simulations.
-As a result, buoyancy scripts produce incorrect results for masked water surfaces.
+As a result, buoyancy scripts produce incorrect results for masked water surfaces when CPU Simulation is selected as Simulation Mode parameter.